How to set up Workflows in TrustWorks

 Conclusion

 Automation is key to streamlining your work, and TrustWorks’ no-code workflows make it simple.
-Whether you’re managing DSRs, assessments, code scans, or other tasks, workflows help you maximize the platform’s capabilities and efficiency.
+Whether you’re managing DSRs, assessments, code scans, or other tasks, workflows help you maximise the platform’s capabilities and efficiency.